SEMrush and Moz are the two biggest juggernauts when it comes to premium SEO tools.

 As you can see, the base Pro plan starts at $119.95/month.
 This is targeted at freelancers and startups who are looking to gain access to the competitors’ traffic sources, ranking, social media results, and so on.

 Next is their Guru plan priced at $229.95/month where you will get all the Pro features paired with a dedicated content marketing platform, branded reports, and historical data.
-This is more suited for marketing agencies or SEO professionals.
+This is more suited for marketing agencies, startup consultants, or SEO professionals.

 And finally, we have their top-tier Business plan at $449.95/month dedicated towards large-scale agencies and eCommerce projects which has an extensive online presence.

 It also comes with White Label reports, API access, and Google Studio Integration.

 Note: If you get an annual subscription, you will get a 16% discount.

 However, if you are looking for something more customized to your requirements, then that too can be managed with their Enterprise plan.
 But you will have to contact their support/sales team to get a quote based on what you need.

 So is SEMrush the right tool for you?